A flexible approach

 We work with a broad range of organizations in a wide variety of fields, including social services, government, education, arts, and economic development.
-Below is a sample list of current and past clients, and the services we provide(d).
+Below is a sample list of current and past clients, and the services we’ve provided.
 We also have testimonials from individuals and organizations who’ve attended our training and workshops.

 - American Red Cross Blood Services (New York-Penn Region) — Designed, developed, and maintain regional website.

 - AmeriCorps / VISTA — Provide customized grant-writing training to members and staff.

 - Big Brothers Big Sisters of the Capital Region — Assist with overall grants program: planning and strategy, research and identification, developing relationships with and applying to grantmakers; consulting for youth mentoring and education programs

 - Breast Cancer Coalition of Rochester — Board training, organizational development, strategic planning, and nonprofit advisement

 - Early Care & Learning Council — Provide board training, organizational development, strategic planning, and nonprofit advisement

-- Eastern Suffolk Board of Cooperative Educational Services — Grants advisement, research, writing, and program planning
+- Eastern Suffolk Board of Cooperative Educational Services (BOCES) — Grants advisement, research, writing, and program planning